kno10/python-kmedoids/paper.md

 A popular technique to cluster non-Euclidean data using arbitrary distance functions or similarities is k-medoids.
 The k-medoids problem is NP-hard [@Kariv/Hakimi/79a], hence we need an approximate solution.
-The standard algorithm for this is Partioning Around Medoids [PAM, @Kaufman/Rousseeuw/87a; -@Kaufman/Rousseeuw/90b], consisting of a greedy initialization (BUILD) followed by a local optimization (SWAP).
+The standard algorithm for this is Partitioning Around Medoids [PAM, @Kaufman/Rousseeuw/87a; -@Kaufman/Rousseeuw/90b], consisting of a greedy initialization (BUILD) followed by a local optimization (SWAP).
 Alternatively, a k-means-style alternating optimization can be employed [@DBLP:journals/ibmsj/Maranzana63; @DBLP:journals/eswa/ParkJ09], but this tends to produce worse results [@DBLP:journals/ior/TeitzB68; @journals/geoana/Rosing79; @DBLP:journals/jmma/ReynoldsRIR06].